| Some preachers

 Catholics, and adopted by different groups, including some Baptists,

 and the Church of Christ.
+The truth is

 that doctrine in the Church of Christ evolved over time, including